From Twinkling Stars to Illuminated Waters, Share a Magical Bioluminescent Kayaking Tour

 When you first see it you may think you’re looking at the stars in a dark night sky.
 When you realize it’s the water glowing, your world gets turned upside down.
 Kind of like when you first met your new love.

-“It” is one of nature's most incredible phenomena, called bioluminescence.
+One of nature's most incredible phenomena, called bioluminescence, can be witnessed near Central Florida.
 Just an hour away from Orlando on the Space Coast is one of the best places in the world to witness bioluminescence.
 And the ultimate way to experience nature’s light show is gliding through the glowing waters after sunset on a guided bioluminescent kayaking tour.
 What a magical date night.

 If you’ve been to Pandora, World of Avatar in Disney’s Animal Kingdom at night, then you have a sense of what to expect.
 Disney has taken the concept of bioluminescence and added it to the theme park.
 But nothing beats seeing the real thing in nature.